Sat., Jan. 25, 2014 | 1 – 3:30 pm

 Past Artifact ID Days have uncovered such rare items as a 5,000-year-old stone tool, a twined basketry doll made by a Tlingit weaver, and a drinking cup made from a walrus’ tusk.
 What do you have?

-We can work with you on baskets, blankets, and other cultural objects from Native American cultures, the Pacific Islands, and Asia, as well as archaeological artifacts, bones, fossils, and rocks.
+We can work with you on baskets, blankets, and other cultural objects from Native American cultures, the Pacific Islands, and Southeast Asia, as well as archaeological artifacts, bones, fossils, and rocks.
 No appraisals will be given.
 The Burke Museum does not authenticate items for sale.